The Founder's Guide: Top 5 Personal CRMs to Master Your LinkedIn Network

 What is a personal CRM and why do founders need one?

-What is the best personal CRM for a founder active on LinkedIn?
+What is the best free personal CRM for founders?